psturm-swift/SwiftStew/README.md

 ## Modules
 The package consists currently of the following modules:

-- `ConcurrencyStew`: Utitlity functions and classes related to concurrency
+- `ConcurrencyStew`: Utitlity functions and classes for concurrency
+- `SwiftUIStew`: Utitlity functions and classes for SwiftUI

 ## License
 `SwiftStew` is licensed under the MIT license.